Kornzaz6/web-project/README.md

 ---

-> _"Striving to become a professional backend developer by continuous learning and teamwork."_ 🚀
+> _"Striving to become a professional Web developer by continuous learning and teamwork."_ 🚀